rodogi/biographs/README.md

 # biographs
-Repo containing usefull functions to create networks directly from a PDB file.
+Repo containing usefull functions written in Python to create networks directly from a PDB file.